Editorial Assistance for Thesis

 11.1 The Thesis Examiner

 The Thesis Examiner is part of the Graduate College's Editorial Office.
 The office provides a guide for preparing theses and dissertations to assist graduate students in the preparation of their manuscripts and offers suggestions and advice on such matters as the preparation and reproduction of illustrative materials, the treatment of special problems, the use of copyrighted material, and how to secure a copyright for the dissertation.
 Additional information is provided in the Graduate College's Thesis Manual, which may be found at web.iit.edu/gaa/thesis.
 The following procedures apply to the Graduate College's editorial services for students:

 - The Graduate College editorial staff acts only in an advisory capacity but will answer questions regarding correct grammar, sentence structure, and acceptable forms of presentation.

-- After the preliminary approval of the committee chair, and at least two weeks prior to the scheduled oral defense examination, the student must submit the final thesis/dissertation to each committee member for review and comment.
+- At least two weeks prior to the scheduled oral defense examination, the student must submit the final thesis/dissertation to each committee member for review and comment.
 The committee's review and comments are discussed at the defense.

 - Upon final submission of the thesis/dissertation to the thesis examiner, the title page is checked for the committee chair's signature, and Form G501 is checked for the signatures of the committee chair, committee members, and the academic unit head.
 The examiner then reviews the final uploaded thesis/dissertation copy for format and pagination and reads portions of the text for general usage, references, and bibliographic form.
 The signatures on Form G501 indicate that committee members are satisfied with the content of the dissertation and no additional changes are to be made before its final submission to the Editorial Office.
 It is the responsibility of the student and the committee chair to notify the Office of Graduate Academic Affairs of any changes to be made to the membership of the examining committee according to graduate studies committee membership policy.
 The Thesis Examiner approves the form when the final thesis examination is satisfactory.

 - The Editorial Office offers a thesis/dissertation preparation seminar once each semester.